Caleb-Henney/PythonSubnet/README.md

 2. Ask for a subnet mask (will make its own, similar to 1.)
 3. Calculates Network address, First Host address, Last Host address, Broadcast address, and the Next subnet
 4. Store calculated values in a database for withdrawal in case a repeated ip address is entered
+5. ADDITION 1/2022 Added an option to loop calculate random addresses and masks
+6. ADDITION 1/2022 Added option to keep the same subnet mask when looping

 ### Example
 ```python